--Phoenix: Recycled City is a pickup service for residents and small businesses.
+-Recycled City: A pickup service for residents and small businesses.
 They set you up with a bin for corralling kitchen waste, which they then pick up - and you can choose to donate your soil to local farms and gardens, or take it back for your own use in your yard at home.
 They also keep a list of local restaurants who compost - take a look here if you'd like to support those local businesses!

--Boulder: Curbside composting is offered by the city in Boulder.
-For more information about what you can include in your compost, the city offers more information here.
-If you're visiting this city, check out the compost bins on University of Colorado at Boulder's campus, where you can deposit small amounts of food scraps that you've generated on your trip.
+-If you're visiting this city, check out the compost bins on University of Colorado at Boulder's campus, where you can deposit small amounts of food scraps that you've generated on your trip.

--Burley: Burley residents can take a free composting class - maybe this would be helpful for getting you started on composting in your backyard.
+-Burley residents can take a free composting class - maybe this would be helpful for getting you started on composting in your backyard.
 Find out more here.

--Bernalillo County area: You can take a composting class at NMSU to learn how to compost food scraps and yard waste at home in your backyard!
+-You can take a composting class at NMSU to learn how to compost food scraps and yard waste at home in your backyard!
 For more information, visit their website here.

--Central Oklahoma: Fertile Ground is a food scrap pickup service that will collect your kitchen waste to turn into compost that can be used by local gardens and urban farms - even better, they're bicycle powered and low emission!
+-Fertile Ground: A food scrap pickup service that will collect your kitchen waste to turn into compost that can be used by local gardens and urban farms - even better, they're bicycle powered and low emission!